Okounkov bodies associated to pseudoeffective divisors: Preliminaries

-By \cite[Theorem 5.2]{elmnp-restricted vol and base loci}, $\vol_{X|V}(D)=0$ if $V$ is an irreducible component of $\bp(D)$.
-Similarly, $\vol_X(D)=0$ if $D$ is not big (i.e., $X=\bp(D)$).
+If $D$ is a non-big pseudoeffective divisor, then $\bp(D)=X$.
 Thus the functions $\vol_{X|V}$ and $\vol_X$ do not capture the subtle asymptotic properties of pseudoeffective divisors that are not big on $V$ or $X$.
 In such situations, the following function seems useful.

-\begin{definition} Let $D$ be a pseudoeffective divisor on $X$, and $V\subseteq X$ be a subvariety such that $V\not\subseteq\bm(D)$.
+\begin{definition} Let $D$ be a pseudoeffective divisor on a smooth projective variety $X$, and $V\subseteq X$ be an irreducible subvariety such that $V\not\subseteq\bm(D)$.
 The \emph{augmented restricted volume} of $D$ along $V$ is defined as

 where $A$ is an ample divisor on $X$. \end{definition}